Edible Landscaping in the Front Yard

 Over the winter that followed, I began reading all about edible perennials and decided to move away from annuals to make the yard more productive, with less work and more winter interest.

-I also moved the strawberries from a boarder along the driveway to fill in the whole middle “lawn” area.
+I also moved the strawberries from a border along the driveway to fill in the whole middle “lawn” area.
 They quickly filled in and totally covered the stepping stones.
 I continued planting annuals to fill voids while the perennials began to grow.

 I was inspired by a picture I saw on Lowe’s website to make a backdrop of berry bushes against the house and fence in a mixed fashion rather than the trimmed juneberry hedge I had planned, so I spread the juneberries around and started adding other bushes and Jerusalem artichoke.
 Juneberries are a great berry bush for growing where blueberries do not thrive because they do not require acid soil.